Kia Venga (2010-2019) Review

 "The big-inside, small-outside approach pays dividends when it comes to running costs, even if the Venga’s bulbous exterior doesn’t obviously lend itself to fuel efficiency."

-Inevitably either of the diesel options are the ones to go for to minimise fuel costs.
-The 1.4-litre and 1.6-litre diesel offerings claim almost identical combined figures at around 64mpg, so either should be more than capable of achieving 50mpg in everyday driving and without too much effort.
+Inevitably either of the diesel options should be chosen to minimise fuel costs.
+The 1.4-litre and 1.6-litre diesel offerings claimed almost identical combined figures at around 64mpg, so either should be more than capable of achieving 50mpg in everyday driving and without too much effort.

 The Kia Venga should be reliable.
-It's a relatively simple car and Kia grabbed ninth spot in our sister website Honest John's list of the top ten most reliable car brands.
+It was a relatively simple car and Kia grabbed the eighth spot in our sister website Honest John's list of the top ten most reliable car brands.
 You can also take heart from the fact that Kia offers an industry-leading seven-year/100,000-mile warranty.

 The Venga has quite a broad spread of insurance groupings depending on the engine and specification you choose, so it is worth spending a bit of time to consider the best option if your premiums are generally on the high side.

-"Because it has been on sale for the best part of a decade and has been a relatively high value car throughout that time, it is a car that has proved popular with buyers and so used examples are quite easy to come by."
+"Because it has been on sale for over a decade and has been a relatively high-value car throughout that time, it is a car that has proved popular with buyers and so used examples are quite easy to come by."

 The Venga’s trim levels - much like the rest of the Kia range - are easy to understand thanks to the simple numerical hierarchy.
-The basic 1 trim includes useful essentials like electric front windows, plus USB and AUX inputs, but lacks air conditioning so is best avoided.
+The basic 1 trim included useful essentials like electric front windows, plus USB and AUX inputs, but lacked air conditioning.
 There was a 1 Air trim that added air-con in, but it still lacked some basics.

-SR7 or 2 trim levels should be the minimum requirement, as they have Bluetooth and reversing sensors, but we would suggest the 3 as the best spec in the range.
-As well as climate control, LED running lights and half-leather trim, you get heated front seats, a reversing camera and the 7-inch touchscreen system
+SR7 or 2 trim levels should be the minimum requirement, as they had Bluetooth and reversing sensors, but we would suggest the 3 as the best spec in the range.
+As well as climate control, LED running lights and half-leather trim, you got heated front seats, a reversing camera and the 7-inch touchscreen system from the factory.

 Ask the heycar experts: common questions